tasdikrahman/markovipy/README.rst

 |logo|

-Sentence generation using Markov Chains.
+She tries striking conversations with you with her cohesive sentences after you have given her fill of text to her.
+And no she won’t complain about how big your corpus is.
+Also, don’t ask her if she can pass the turing test.
+She might not talk to you again.

 I `wrote a blog post <http://tasdikrahman.me/2017/05/06/Making-of-trumporate-using-markovipy-generating-sentences-using-markov-chains-part-1/>`__ explaining the motivation and what is there behind the scenes if you are interested

 ============
 Installation